wanted2/caineng.in/www/_posts/2021-06-13-microsoft-project-scheduling.md

 In reality, it is better to make payrolls by precisely to hours and even by minutes.
 For example, worker A registers a task S for 1 working day.
-But in fact, nobody spends all 8 working hours just for work!
+But in fact, nobody spends all 8 working hours for work!
-A study has shown that about 12% of working hours have been spent on other things like visiting toilets, .etc. or _personal time_.
+A study has shown that about 12% of working hours have been spent on other things like _personal time_.
 Estimating task durations by minutes or hours helps to reduce such uncertainty.
-MSP supports measurements by minutes, but of course, hourly payment is good enough.
+MSP supports measurements by minutes, but hourly payment is good enough.
 Select __Options > Schedule > Input worktime unit__ to __minutes__.

 To view the state of distributed tasks, you can switch the view